Brown walks away from Bucs; Brady rallies team past Jets

 Buccaneers: Finish the regular season by hosting the Carolina Panthers next Sunday.

-Jets: Wrap up their season at Buffalo next Sunday against the AFC East-rival Bills.
+Jets: Wrap up their season at Buffalo next Sunday against AFC East rival Bills.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL